ShadowCrafter011/ClownCageWS/README.md

 # TODO

-- Fix consumer channel using "room" like web channel
-- Reload all consumer periodically
+- Reload all consumer periodically DONE
 - New id if it didn't exist